 cd /opt/containers/lemmy

-# Pull the latest images specified in your compose file
+# Pull the new images defined in your compose file

 sudo docker compose pull